Make a README

 ```

-Next, one can open a new R session in the root directory of this project and run the following, which should install all required R packages at their recorded versions:
+Next, one can open a new R session in the root folder of this project and run the following, which should install all required R packages at their recorded versions:

 ```r